Yaya9256/kiwi-christmas-task/README.md

 v2_solution_csv.py -> this is the same solution as previous one, only without pandas, using csv library.
 Returns output flights visualized as flight table, easy to read for a human.

 v3_solution_json.py ->  solution sent to evaluation, since structure of code is finished to match all requirements.
-Returns output flights in json format.
+Uses dataclass to structure output flights as required json format.